Cato Networks Knowledge Base

 Note

 Note: It is a best practice to globally use a single ASN to represent the Cato Cloud side of communication across all BGP sessions.
-If you are considering using different ASNs across different neighbors, please contact Cato Networks support.
+If you are considering using different ASNs across different neighbors, please contact Support.

 How Loops are Prevented

-When a route is received by Cato Cloud, the AS path is scanned for the Cato Cloud ASN of the neighbor.
+When a route is received by Cato, the AS path is scanned for the Cato Cloud ASN of the neighbor.
 Any route containing this ASN will be discarded.
 Note that the neighbor only scans the current neighbor’s ASN.

 Note